oroinc/platform/src/Oro/Bundle/EntityBundle/README.md

     protected $taxAmount;
 ```

-**Percent** field type allow to store percent data.
+**percent** field type allow to store percent data.
 It's an alias to float type.

 You can use this field type like: